5 Tips to style and organize your entryway

 3 Basic Shibori Techniques: Kumo, Arashi, Itajime

-Before starting, I gathered all of the supplies that I needed for this project, which included rubber bands, beads, twine and wooden geometric shapes.
-Keep on reading, as I will share a more detailed list of all supplies alongside each method.
+Before beginning, I gathered all of the supplies that I needed for this project, which included rubber bands, beads, twine and wooden geometric shapes.
+I will share a more detailed list of all supplies alongside each method and I now offer a free checklist, that you can download:)

-Last Sunday, I hosted our first Summer Workshop in a series and it was a lot of fun!
+Last Sunday, I hosted our first Summer Workshop in a series and I can't wait for you to see everyone's awesome results!
 Our small group of participants created a collection of beautiful and original textiles for their homes.
 I provided 2 tea towels and guests brought in additional items to dye.

 The 3 hour workshop began with a short lesson on Shibori folding techniques and culminated in a creative burst of energy!